-Glaucoma is today’s most common cause of preventable blindness in the UK and mainly affects people over the age of 40, those with diabetes or who are short-sighted and people of African-Caribbean origin.
+Glaucoma is todayís most common cause of preventable blindness in the UK and mainly affects people over the age of 40, those with diabetes or who are short-sighted and people of African-Caribbean origin.

-Our Glaucoma Service is based in the Ophthalmology Department (Eye Department) at the Queen Elizabeth Hospital in King’s Lynn and is receiving somewhere in the region of 100 referrals for glaucoma assessment each year.
+Our Glaucoma Service is based in the Ophthalmology Department (Eye Outpatient Department) at the Queen Elizabeth Hospital in Kingís Lynn.

-Mr Nagendran, who specialises in the treatment of glaucoma, is supported by trained doctors and specialist nurses.
+Mr Byard specialises in the treatment of glaucoma, supported by Ophthalmologists and Specialist Nurses.
 This team can provide you with comprehensive, expert care if you are suspected of being at risk of developing problems with your eyesight due to the onset of this potentially blinding condition.

 Our specialist clinics